Organic Home Garden plan using containers to grow is a very easy task.

 You can feed a good water everyday, when the soil is too dry due to the extremely strong sunlight.
 You can also sprinkle on and off natural chlorine free mineral water and rain water mix.

-Guide them with bamboo sticks so that they will stand straight.
-Imagine, they were more than 90 cm (about 3 feet) tall and standing in a 70 litres of solid black ground container.
+* Guide them with bamboo sticks (picture 5) so that they will stand straight.
+Imagine, they were more than 90 cm (about 3 feet) tall and standing in a 70 liters of solid black ground container.

 During the growth, cover the tubers with soil once it appear on the surface of the ground.
 The potatoes would turn green when they expose to the light.